Alpine Frost Crystal Soap Projecthttps://www.brambleberry.com/in-the-studio/projects/melt-and-pour/alpine-frost-crystal-soap-project/PS000053.html

 Crystal and gem soaps can be made a variety of ways.
 Techniques include embedding soap, creating layers, and swirling various colors.
 For these Alpine Frost Crystal Soaps, we kept it simple with one color and plenty of sparkle.

 The bars are scented with Alpine Frost Fragrance Oil.
 It’s a perfect complement to Brilliant Blue Lab Color which is a concentrated liquid FD&C dye.
 Lab Colors are great for melt and pour soap gems because they create a transparent look.
 The color needs to be diluted with distilled water and a preservative before use – learn how here.

 Because this crystal soap is simple, it’s perfect for beginners.
 It’s a great holiday project for kids and teens – just make sure they’re safe when using the knife.

 Crystal and gem soaps make great gifts – we love customizing them based on the receiver’s birthstone.
 These icy blue bars work well for the December birthstone, which is a topaz.
-We recommend wrapping the gems tightly in plastic wrap to prevent glycerin dew.
-If the bars are large, you can place them in individual bags.
-Or, cut them into small gems and place them in a gift box like we did with this Crystal Soap Gift Set.
-The You're a Gem!
-Digital Template would be perfect for this project.
+Make sure to wrap them tightly in plastic wrap to prevent glycerin dew.

 - Skill Level: Beginner